Credential Program with the FEA

 “The instructor” is the hardest level of certification.
 The instructor has to have accomplished all of the trainer’s level, PLUS… the instructor’s credential shows that they’re adept at working with people.
 That they can teach a beginner and bring them along to advanced practice.
 The instructor also has to host a clinic with a certified instructor from the FEA so that we can evaluate their ability to teach as we’re working with their riders.

-So don’t let finances be a deterrent.
+So don’t let finances be a deterrent to starting your path towards accreditation!

 Email for more information by clicking the button below.